GJDuck/e9patch/doc/e9tool-user-guide.md

 #### <a id="s223">2.2.3 Call Action Standard Library</a>

-The main limitation of call actions is that the instrumentation cannot use dynamically linked libraries, including `glibc`.
+The main limitation of call actions is that the instrumentation cannot use dynamically linked libraries directly, including `glibc`.
 This is because the instrumentation binary is directly injected into the rewritten binary rather than dynamically/statically linked.